My FICO logo $$$$$$$$$$$ 9876 5432 1234 5678 CREDIT CARD KELLY SMITH 11/26 My FICO logo

 800+ Exceptional This credit score is well above the average score of U.S. consumers and clearly demonstrates to lenders that the borrower is an exceptionally low risk.

-First, each bureau maintains its own database.
-Not all lenders report to all three bureaus; some may report to only one or two.
-This creates variations in the information available to each bureau and could result in a difference in scores.
-Additionally, the timing of updates can differ.
-If a lender reports your account activity to one bureau earlier than another, the bureaus may show different statuses for the same account.
+• Not all lenders report to all three bureaus: This creates variations in the information available to each bureau and could result in a difference in scores.

-Multiple scoring models exist, and each may weigh credit factors differently.
+• Different scoring models or versions may be used: Multiple scoring models exist, and each may weigh credit factors differently.
 Lenders may also use multiple versions of the same scoring model, leading to variations in calculated scores.

 Why your credit scores will change over time